zachlang123/code.zachswebsite/content/home/teaching.md

 + Race and the American Story, POLSC 2425, Fall 2020
 + The Intellectual World of the Founders, POLSC 2450, Fall 2020
 + Constitutional Rights, POLSC 4210, Spring 2021
-+ The Constitutional Debates, POLS 2455, Fall 2021, Spring 2022
++ The Constitutional Debates, POLSC 2455, Fall 2021, Spring 2022
-+ Elections and Democracy in the US, POLS 4190, Spring 2022
++ Elections and Democracy in the US, POLSC 4190, Spring 2022

 _Student Teacher_
 + AP European History, Hereford High School, MD.
 Spring 2017